IsidroZ98/literate-engine/Izzy/Arch-Linux/Ins.md

     a.
 Enter PW
     b. reenter
 20. pacman -S sudo
-21. usermod -aG wheel,audo,video,optical,storage username
+21. usermod -aG wheel,audio,video,optical,storage username
 22. groups username
 23. visudo
     a. delete "Uncomment to allow members of group wheel to execute aby command %wheel ALL=(ALL) ALL